ma1VAR3/federated-neural-collaborative-filtering/README.md

-# federated-neural-collaborative-filtering
+# MF-FedAvg: Privacy preserving neural collaborative filtering using federated learning

-Implementation of MF-FedAvg from the paper "Federated Neural Collaborative Filtering"
+This repository comtains the implementation of MF-FedAvg from the paper "Federated Neural Collaborative Filtering" written by Vasileios Perifanis and Pavlos S. Efraimidis.